TREEO solves three interrelated problems:

 TREEO will publish verified data in an open project registry that will allow the scientific community to independently review project quality.
 We are planning to utilise blockchain technology for the project registry.
 Whether we will build our own TREEO registry or partner with an existing carbon registry is yet undecided.

 TREEO caters to a two-sided market.
-We connect companies with net-zero targets (CDR buyers) with tree planting initiatives and farmers (CDR suppliers).
+We connect companies with net-zero targets (CDR buyers) with tree planting partners and farmers (CDR suppliers).

 The payout structure is as follows:

 TREEO finalises a contract with the CDR buyer for a certain amount of CDR.
-Buyers pay 50% of the total amount up front (€15 for 1 tCO2e), which TREEO distributes to the farmers and TPIs.
-This pre-financing is necessary to help cover the farmers’ upfront costs and the tree planting initiatives.
-Both the farmers and the TPIs have the highest expenses in the first year of a CDR project: farmers have to prepare their land and TPIs must recruit and register farmers, organise farmer field schools, provide all infrastructure and equipment, and grow and deliver seedlings.
+Buyers pay 50% of the total amount up front (€15 for 1 tCO2e), which TREEO distributes to the farmers and TPPs.
+This pre-financing is necessary to help cover the farmers’ upfront costs and the tree planting partners.
+Both the farmers and the TPPs have the highest expenses in the first year of a CDR project: farmers have to prepare their land and TPPs must recruit and register farmers, organise farmer field schools, provide all infrastructure and equipment, and grow and deliver seedlings.